Jvheaney/ru-social/README.md

 </p>

 ### Merchandise
+With our V2 launch, we wanted to pair it up with a line of baseball caps and touques (or beanies, for my American friends).
+We went through the process of finding a manufacturer, deciding on the design we wanted created, and fired them off to be produced in 2 large orders.

+We got them delivered shortly after, and worked with a very talented Ryerson student, that doubled as a graphic designer and photographer, to do a photoshoot with some friends of mine.
+The pictures came out amazing, and we launched the store in October to much success.

+We had a lot of orders in the first few days, and received some awesome emails from students that told us they had actually met their significant other on RU Mine and wanted to purchase the hats as a thank you.

+We donated a portion of all the hat sales to the WWF to protect penguins.
+Pippy, our mascot, was very pleased with this news.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/40678238/202982647-a8520ed1-6218-4d76-ad22-360d22f1deb3.jpg" height=300 />
 </div>

 ### RU Friends
+As soon as we had launched V2, we had already started work on what we were calling "RU Friends", a friend finder that was deisgned to help people make meaningful connections to peers at Ryerson.
+The long term vision was to turn this into a social network, but we started with a soft launch of just a general friend connector.

+RU Friends took a few nights to develop and largely changed how the UI worked on the frontend.
+My partner debated a lot back and forth, and we ultimately decided on what you see in the images below.

+RU Friends brought in a new technology, Neo4J, which I had been playing with a lot on my other social network at the time.
+We were using the graph to suggest friends based on mutuals, shared interests, classes, and hobbies.
+It worked great and it was a fantastic experience bringing a new technology to production in less than a month.
+Something I was not used to at work.

+RU Friends launched on December 6th and was a big hit, with thousands of users migrating their dating profiles to friends, and hundreds more joining the service thereafter.
+We still offered the same great encrypted chatting that people loved, and a new opportunity to meet people.

 <p float="left" align="center">
   <img src="https://user-images.githubusercontent.com/40678238/202982738-beab2be8-6577-4535-a211-4a0d3dad2a17.jpg" height=300 />
   <img src="https://user-images.githubusercontent.com/40678238/202982824-66687554-a6d4-47af-aec5-bdbdc89711d4.jpg" height=300 />